fermyon/developer/content/spin/dynamic-configuration.md

 ### Key Value Store Runtime Configuration

 Spin provides built-in key-value storage.
 This storage is backed by an SQLite database embedded in Spin by default.
 However, the Spin runtime configuration file (runtime-config.toml) can be updated to not only modify the SQLite configuration but also choose to use a different backing store.
-The only store options are the embedded SQLite database or an external Redis database.
+The only store options are the embedded SQLite database, an external Redis database or Azure CosmosDB.

 The following is an example of how an application's `runtime-config.toml` file can be configured to use Redis instead.
 Note the `type` and `url` values, which are set to `redis` and the URL of the Redis host, respectively: